michaelstudent1/BasedGame-code/README.md

 	int room = 1;
 	char input;
-	cout << "You wake up to find yourself ina very huge dungeon.
+	cout << "You wake up to find yourself in a very huge dungeon.
 Its cold, and you must escape.
 Good luck!" << endl;

 	do {
 		switch (room) {